 A burn survivor…India’s story

 On the 29th November 2003, when I was three years old, my party dress caught on fire, causing me to be rushed to hospital with 40% third degree burns where I’d stay in ICU for three months.
-It might sound like a lot to some, but in the span of my 17 years alive it’s a tiny timeframe, one which I hardly remember to this day.
+It might sound like a lot to some, but in the span of my 22 years alive it’s a tiny timeframe, one which I hardly remember to this day.
 But it was the long term physical and psychological effects that would remain.
-An event that happened in a moment, suddenly changed how my life would pan out, because it would now be worn on me forever by the scars that now cover my body.
+An event that happened in a moment, has stayed with me for life because of my scars.

-From then on it was check ups every six months, physiotherapeutic massages three times a day, and more surgery every two years or so.
+From then on it was hospital check ups every six months, physiotherapeutic massages three times a day, and more surgery every two years or so.
 Then on top of that there were the stares, ranging from the slightest second glance in the street to outright unapologetic scrutiny.
 Intimate and probing questions about my scars from strangers, fully grown adults I might have only exchanged a few words with.
-Very occasionally it could be children throwing mean comments about how red and uneven my skin was or sometimes not wanting to play with me, which I could never understand, the social and talkative child I was.
+Very occasionally it could be children throwing mean comments my skin was or sometimes not wanting to play with me, which I could never understand, the social and talkative child I was.
+When I was a teenager, particularly in the age of social media, my self esteem was at its lowest.
+The same thought persisted: I know I have scars, but why do they need to define me?
+Am I truly that different?